ResuMatrix/ResuMatrix/retraining_pipeline/README.md

 You can modify the allowed branches in the `Check Branch and Changed Files` stage of the Jenkinsfile.

-#### Monitored Paths
+#### Monitored Files

-The pipeline will only run when changes are detected in these paths:
+The pipeline will only run when changes are detected in these specific files:
-- `retraining_pipeline/**`: Any changes in the retraining pipeline code
-- `src/model/**`: Changes to the model source code
-- `data_pipeline/scripts/embeddings/**`: Changes to the embeddings generation scripts
+- `src/model_training/similarity_with_xgboost.py`: The XGBoost similarity model implementation
+- `src/data_processing/data_preprocessing.py`: The data preprocessing implementation

-You can modify these patterns in the `Check Branch and Changed Files` stage of the Jenkinsfile.
+You can modify the list of monitored files in the `Check Branch and Changed Files` stage of the Jenkinsfile.

 ## Pipeline Stages